Organising a satRday

 If your website isn’t building properly, or if updates you made locally are not showing up on the published site, you can check the Netlify deploy logs for your website at https://app.netlify.com/sites/[yourcity][year]/deploys.

 For example https://app.netlify.com/sites/chicago2019/deploys shows the deploys (both successful and failed) for SatRday Chicago 2019.

 Call for papers / speakers

-We have a deal with sessionize.com as it’s a nifty plaltform for managing your CFP and it it makes it easier for speakers to submit to multiple events over time.
+We have a deal with sessionize.com that enables us use the platform at a heavily discounted rate and is paid for centrally.
+Sessionize is a nifty platform for managing your CFP and it it makes it easier for speakers to submit to multiple events over time.
 If you’d like to use it, we can either do the initial creation for you, or when it comes time to activate the event you can send the payment url to us.

 Due to the different rules around payment providers and systems in different countries, this can often vary.
 Most commonly folks use Eventbrite or TicketTailor but please make sure you get one that works for you.
 It’s a good idea to consider the different fees a registration system will incur as your event has low ticket prices - you don’t want a large chunk being taken in fees.